How to use skip logic and branching

 List of renamed form pages in the Pages section of the widget editor

-Proceed to rename your form field IDs as well:
+Here’s how to rename form field IDs:

 Renaming the field ID